davy3d/PJAS/README.md

-##My PJAS project
+#My PJAS project
 --------
 1. I will detect motion
 2. I will detect type of proecepitation
-3. I will #Have fun with markdown!
+3. I will Have Fun With Markdown!